OntoBoom Docs

 - Map schema to ontology — Mapping tab → auto- suggest + manual fixes.

-- Export the OPS package — Export tab → ZIP with ontology.ttl + mapping.json + tool-schema.json + shapes.ttl + ops.json.
+- Export the OPS package — Deploy tab → ZIP with ontology.ttl + mapping.json + tool-schema.json + shapes.ttl + ops.json.

 - Wire to your agent using one of the framework sections below.